Fun New York Slang: Things New Yorkers Say and What They Mean!

 - What’s good, how you doin’?

-The word “Boss” is usually used among men.
+The New York slang word “Boss” is usually used among men.
 Instead of saying thanks, man, you might hear New Yorkers say, thanks, Boss, or you got it, Boss! (even though the “boss” is usually not actually their employer).

-Brick has to be one of my favorite New York slang words!
-Mostly because it’s brick in NYC about 6-7 months of the year!
-Also because non-New Yorkers look at you a little crazy!
+Also, because non-New Yorkers look at you a little crazy!
 So what does it mean when a New Yorker says it’s brick?
-Brick is usually used during the winter and means something is very cold.
+Brick is generally said during the winter and means something is very cold.
 This New Yorker Slang word always confuses people.

 - I can’t believe how brick it is!

 - I’m not going outside, it’s OD brick.

 - The water at the beach is brick!